Top 4 Power Paint Rollers

 The handle on this Power Roller from HomeRight holds 18 ounces of paint so that you have to spend less time refilling and more time painting.

-The EZ Twist handle draws paint directly from the can, so you can ditch your tray.
-You should be able to paint about 70 sq feet in a few minutes or less.
+The EZ Twist handle draws paint directly from the can, so you can ditch the traditional paint tray.
+With this setup, you should be able to paint about 70 square feet in just a few minutes.

 Available replacement or additional roller covers are in 3/8 and 3/4 naps.